LLM-Projects/haystack-book/chapter-3/docker-qdrant-hayhooks/README.md

 - Ensure docker is [installed](https://www.docker.com/get-started/) locally in your system and the docker daemon in running.
 - Then clone the repository using the command: ```git clone https://github.com/LLM-Projects/haystack-book.git```.
 - Move to the appropriate directory: ```cd chapter-3/docker-qdrant-hayhooks/```
-- Then run the docker container: ```docker compose up -d```.
+- Then run the docker container: ```docker-compose --env-file .env up -d```.
 If you need to see the logs then disable the detached mode by removing the `-d` flag.
 - If the containers are running successfully verify whether hayhooks and qdrant instances are up and running: http://localhost:1416/ and http://localhost:6333/dashboard.
-- Then get an OpenAI API key from [here](https://platform.openai.com/api-keys).
+- Then get an OpenAI API key from [here](https://platform.openai.com/api-keys) and store it in `.env` file in the current directory which will be used later.
 - Please make sure to keep the server running and don't terminate the terminal as well as the container.

 ### Working